dashingsoft/pyarmor/docs/reference/man.rst

             Same as :option:`pyarmor --home`

-It mainly used in the shell scrits to change Pyarmor settings.
+It mainly used in the shell scripts to change Pyarmor settings.
 If :option:`pyarmor --home` is set, this environment var is ignored.

 .. envvar:: PYARMOR_PLATFORM